Six Dollar Family

 • All Posts

-April 17, 2018 By Stacy Williams
+By Stacy Williams April 17, 2018

 Do you love to go thrift store shopping?
-I do and can do some real damage to my budget (Six Dollar Family) in a thrift store if I don’t watch myself.
+I do and can do some real damage to my budget in a thrift store if I don’t watch myself.
 One of my favorite things to grab at thrift stores is chairs and other furniture that simply need reupholstered.
 Learning how to reupholster a chair may seem hard, but it really isn’t.
 In fact, it is far easier than I expected it to be!

 How to Reupholster Chairs - Do you have a new thrift store upcycle to work on?
 If you've never learned how to reupholster a chair, let me show you!
 In this step by step photo tutorial, we walk you through the entire process!